Horst Wessel: Funeral

 Wessel was buried in Berlin on 1 March 1930.
 Contrary to Nazi claims, there were no attacks on the funeral procession, which Goebbels claimed was watched by 30,000 people.
 The funeral was filmed and turned into a major propaganda event by the Nazi Party.
-Wessel was elevated by Goebbels' propaganda apparatus to the status of leading martyr of the Nazi movement.
+Wessel was elevated by Goebbels' propaganda apparatus to the status of a leading martyr of the Nazi movement.
 Many of Goebbels's most effective propaganda speeches were made at gravesides, but Wessel received unusual attention among the many unremembered storm troopers.

-In an editorial in the Völkischer Beobachter ("People's Observer"), Alfred Rosenberg wrote of how Wessel was not dead, but had joined a combat group that still struggled with them; afterwards, Nazis spoke of how a man who died in conflict had joined "Horst Wessel's combat group" or were "summoned to Horst Wessel's standard".
+In an editorial in the Völkischer Beobachter ("People's Observer"), Alfred Rosenberg wrote that Wessel was not dead, but had joined a combat group that still struggled alongside them.
+Afterwards, Nazis spoke of how a man who died in conflict had joined "Horst Wessel's combat group" or had been "summoned to Horst Wessel's standard".
 The Prussian police had outlawed public gatherings and the display of swastikas at the funeral procession, with the exception of a few Nazi Party vehicles.
-Wessel's coffin was paraded through large parts of the center of Berlin in a procession that took many hours.
+Wessel's coffin was paraded through large parts of the center of Berlin in a procession lasting many hours.

-As the coffin reached Bülowplatz (now Rosa-Luxemburg-Platz), Communist hecklers began singing "The Internationale" in an attempt to disrupt the event.
+As the coffin reached Bülowplatz, now Rosa-Luxemburg-Platz, Communist hecklers began singing "The Internationale" in an attempt to disrupt the event.
 The police were unable to prevent abusive shouts and, at some points, flying rocks.
 No major clashes occurred, although someone had written "To Wessel the pimp, a last Heil Hitler" in white paint on the cemetery wall.

-In attendance of Wessel's funeral was Goebbels, who delivered the eulogy, Franz Pfeffer von Salomon, Hermann Göring, and Prince August Wilhelm of Prussia.
+In attendance at Wessel's funeral were Goebbels, who delivered the eulogy, Franz Pfeffer von Salomon, Hermann Göring, and Prince August Wilhelm of Prussia.
 Prior to the event, Goebbels and Göring had discussed the possibility of Hitler attending.
 In his diary entry on the day of the funeral, Goebbels recalled: "Hitler isn't coming.
 Had the situation explained to him over the telephone and he actually declined.
 Oh well".
-Goebbels blamed Rudolf Hess for preventing Hitler from coming, but, in reality, Hitler's decision not to come was based on the advice he received from Göring that the danger of an attack on Hitler in the heart of "Red Berlin" was too great.
+Goebbels blamed Rudolf Hess for dissuading Hitler from coming, but, in reality, Hitler's decision was based on Göring's advice that the danger of an attack on him in the heart of "Red Berlin" was too great.